Knotx/knotx/README.md

-The heart of Knot.x is the [HTTP Server](https://github.com/Knotx/knotx-server-http) that uses [Fragment Processing](https://github.com/Knotx/knotx-fragments-handler) to connect many data sources into one customer experience (like HTML, JSON or PDF) in the configurable, reactive, scalable and fault-tolerant way.
+The heart of Knot.x is the [HTTP Server](https://github.com/Knotx/knotx-server-http) that uses [Fragment Processing](https://github.com/Knotx/knotx-fragments-handler) to connect many data sources into one customer experience (like HTML, JSON or PDF) in the [configurable, reactive, scalable and fault-tolerant way](http://knotx.io/blog/configurable-integrations/).

-A fragment is a piece of any kind of document that can be processed independently (e.g. an HTML snippet that represents the shopping cart or a JSON containing person's bookshelf).

 Knot.x comes also with a [distribution](https://github.com/Knotx/knotx-stack) that enables quick start with the framework, is a project structure and supports deployment automation (see the [Cookbook](https://github.com/Knotx/knotx-cookbook) and [Docker images](https://hub.docker.com/u/knotx)).
+With the [Starter Kit](https://github.com/Knotx/knotx-starter-kit) template project, you can setup your project in a few minutes.

 We build Knot.x on top of [Vert.x](http://vertx.io/), known as one of the leading toolkits for performant, event-driven applications.
 It uses asynchronous programming principles which allows it to process a large number of requests using a single thread.
 Asynchronous programming is a style promoting the ability to write non-blocking code (no thread pools).
 The platform stays responsive under heavy and varying load and is designed to follow [Reactive Manifesto](http://www.reactivemanifesto.org/) principles.

-> Knot.x 2.0 development is in progress...<br>
-> So far you may enjoy [Knot.x 2.0.0-RC2](https://search.maven.org/search?q=g:io.knotx%20AND%20v:2.0.0-RC2).

 ## Use cases